Carl "Alfalfa" Switzer: Personal life

 Offscreen, Switzer bred and trained hunting dogs and guided hunting expeditions.
 Among his notable clients were Roy Rogers and Dale Evans (godparents of Switzer's son), James Stewart, and Henry Fonda.

 In early 1954, Switzer went on a blind date with Diantha Collingwood (1930-2004), also known as Dian or Diana.
 She was the daughter of Lelo and Faye Collingwood, and an heiress to the grain elevator empire Collingwood Grain.
 Collingwood had moved with her mother and sister to California in 1953 because her sister wanted to become an actress.
 Switzer and Collingwood got along well and married in Las Vegas three months later.

 In 1956, with his money running out and Diantha pregnant, his mother-in-law offered them a farm near Pretty Prairie, Kansas.
 Their son, Justin Lance Collingwood Switzer (later Justin Lance Collingwood Eldridge) was born that year.
 They divorced in 1957.
 Diantha married Richard Rosswell "Ross" Eldridge (1933-2007), who adopted and raised Lance as his own, and had two other children by him, sons Chris and Lee Eldridge.

 In 1987, former Our Gang co-star George "Spanky" McFarland recalled a meeting with Switzer when they spoke about the farm:

 The last time I saw Carl was 1957.
 It was a tough time for me—and him.
 I was starting a tour of theme parks and county fairs in the Midwest.
-Carl had married this girl whose father owned a pretty good-size farm near Wichita.
+Carl had married this girl whose father owned a pretty good-sized farm near Wichita.
 When I came through town, he heard about it and called.
 He told me he was helping to run the farm, but he finally had to put a radio on the tractor while he was out there plowing.
 Knowing Carl, I knew that wasn't going to last.
 He may have come from Paris, Illinois, but he wasn't a farmer!
 We hadn't seen each other since we left the 'Gang.'
 So we had lunch.
 We talked about all the things you'd expect.
 And then I never saw him again.
 He looked pretty much the same.
 He was just Carl Switzer—kind of cocky, a little antsy—and I thought to myself he hadn't changed that much.
 He still talked big.
 He just grew up.

 On January 26, 1958, Switzer was getting into his car in front of a bar in Studio City, when a bullet smashed through the window and struck him in the upper right arm.
 However, the gunman was never caught.
 Later that December, Switzer was arrested in Sequoia National Forest for cutting down 15 pine trees he had intended to sell illegally as Christmas trees.
 He was sentenced to one year's probation.
 Switzer was also ordered to pay a $225 fine (more than $ today).